NEOlbrysh/Mapping_earthquakes/README.md

 # Mapping_earthquakes

 ## Overview
+Using your knowledge of JavaScript, Leaflet.js, and geoJSON data, you’ll add tectonic plate data using d3.json(), add the data using the geoJSON() layer, set the tectonic plate LineString data to stand out on the map, and add the tectonic plate data to the overlay object with the earthquake data.
 This assignment consists of three technical analysis deliverables.
 You will submit the following:

 - Deliverable 1: Add Tectonic Plate Data